The Importance of Trade Shows for Prosthetics Businesses

 There are some really great shows around the world that are specifically for prosthetics and orthotics (devices that support mobility, such as braces): in addition to the Hanger Education fair, there is also the AOPA National Assembly in California, ISPO which takes place in a few locations across the globe, the German OT World, and also a couple of British events like BAPO in Harrogate and TIPS in Manchester.

 And to think, every one of the brains behind prosthetics and orthotics businesses have created them to try make a real difference to the lives of people with limb differences: on a local, national and international scale, and in many varied styles and forms.
-The union of all of these minds with their creations in-hand, along with the medical professionals who match prosthetic devices to patients, results in a highly inspiring environment offering much hope for the future in patient-centered care.
+The union of all of these minds with their creations in hand, along with the medical professionals who match prosthetic devices to patients, results in a highly inspiring environment offering much hope for the future in patient-centred care.

 Gaining the approval of clinicians and prosthetics users in this forum is effectively a springboard into a vast and potentially unlimited world of opportunities for businesses, which in turn means greater accessibility and better technology for people in need of prosthetic devices.
-So really, trade shows like the Hanger Education Fair are win-win events for all parties, extending way beyond the perimeters of the exhibition space…and you never know, Ted and Simon might even find some really great free pens there too.
+So really, trade shows like the Hanger Education Fair are win-win events for all parties, extending way beyond the perimeters of the exhibition space.